django-import-export/django-import-export/docs/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Controls if resource importing should use database transactions.
 Defaults to
-``False``.
+``True``.
 Using transactions makes imports safer as a failure during import
 won’t import only part of the data set.

 Can be overridden on a ``Resource`` class by setting the